 The Thomson-East Coast Line ("TEL"), a 43km joint line between the Thomson Line and the Eastern Region Line, will add 32 new stations to the existing rail network.
 With seven interchange stations, the TEL will connect to the East-West Line, North-South Line, North-East Line, Circle Line and the Downtown Line, cutting commuters' travelling time to the Central Business District and to the northern part of Singapore.
-Three stations on the TEL - Woodlands North, Woodlands and Woodlands South, opened on 31 Jan 2020.
 When fully operational in 2024, the 32 stations on the TEL are expected to serve about 500,000 commuters daily in the initial years, rising to one million commuters daily in the longer term.

 Yongnam secured a total of nine subcontracts for the TEL, more notably Napier Station as well as Marina South Station and tunnels.
-The scope of work for Napier Station includes supply, installation and dismantling of steel struts, while the work for Marina South Station and tunnels covers supply, installation and dismantling of a pipe pile cofferdam system, steel struts, as well as decking works.
+The scope of work for Napier Station includes the supply, installation and dismantling of steel struts, while the work for Marina South Station and tunnels covers the supply, installation and dismantling of a pipe pile cofferdam system, steel struts, as well as decking works.
 The subcontracts are targeted for completion progressively by 2021.